paweljakubas/j-random-matrices/chapters/basic-algebra.md

 `Ax=b` then for any `b` the linear system has a unique solution.
 This is direct consequence of a fact that for any nonsingular
 `A` the column vectors are linearly independent (row vectors also).

-Now let's try to find out how to realize `LU decompostition`
+Now let's try to find out how to realize `LU decomposition`.

 #### Gaussian elimination